top of page

 _____________

 * Unknown if any low-key body freedom was afoot there earlier, especially in the years following late 1929, when nudism as part of a new radical lifestyle movement first reached American shores from Germany.
-Called the Natural Man movement and predecessor to the late 1960's advent of the hippie counterculture, it began at the start of the last century.
-Besides radical body freedom, it promoted mineral water soaking, sauna-ing and steaming, hiking in wilds, rural living, raw food diet, draft and public school resistance, loose-fitting clothes, communalism and feminism, all of which the '60s countercultural movement would resurrect with a passion on a global level).
+Called the Natural Man movement, predecessor to the late 1960's advent of hippie counterculture, it began at the start of the last century.
+Besides radical body freedom, it promoted mineral water soaking, sauna-ing and mineral-water steaming, hiking in wilds, rural living, raw food diet, military draft and public school resistance, loose-fitting clothes, communalism, and feminism, all of which the 1960s' countercultural movement would resurrect with a passion on a global level).

 The Goodpastures' divorce -- there was trouble in paradise after all -- prompted a hasty selling of the place in 1980.
 They were obviously in no mood to write any book (or "How my Husband Merrily Blew My Fortune" might've been the title).
 The Springs had the misfortune of getting 'sold' to a couple, the Whitneys, who either didn't appreciate the treasure, know how to care for it, and/or seriously lacked the means to.
 They weren't good for the $300,000. balance soon due, the initial $30,000. down apparently having exhausted their resources.